Msme startups

-In today’s fast-paced retail and supply chain ecosystem, barcode have become a necessity for businesses of all sizes.
+In today’s fast-paced retail and supply chain ecosystem, barcodes have become a necessity for businesses of all sizes.
 For Micro, Small, and Medium Enterprises (MSMEs) in India, adopting it not only streamlines operations but also opens doors to national and international markets.

 Having personally implemented GS1 barcode in my own MSME product packaging, I experienced tremendous advantages—from inventory tracking to getting listed on major platforms.
 Even better, I received 75% reimbursement under the Government of India’s barcode subsidy scheme—a huge boost for small businesses like mine.